-The platform N°1 is characterized by:
+The platform is characterized by:

-- Implementation of 7 offers concerning 7 different ISPs. - Each offer proposes 3 services: Internet access, VoIP and IPTV. - Access to services is obtained by an Home GateWay (HGW). - Access to the network can be ADSL or cable type depending on the ISP. - Distance between HGW and first digital equipment is about 350 meters (Length of the ADSL line). - A PSTN access line is available for the speech quality analyses. - For VoIP services, codec G.711 is implemented on each offer. - Signalization protocol is not identical on all the offers: depending of ISP, H.323, SIP or MGCP are implemented.
+- Ability to implement of different offers concerning different ISPs. - Each offer proposes 2 or 3 services: Internet access and VoIP, and when possible IPTV. - Access to services is obtained by an Home GateWay (HGW). - Access to the network can be ADSL or cable type depending on the ISP. - A PSTN access line is available for the speech quality analyses (IP to PSTN). - As for network access, signalization protocol for voice service depend of ISP.
+So signalization protocol is not identical on all the offers and H.323, SIP or MGCP are implemented.